 Richard Dean is a former British racing driver and co-owner of United Autosports.
-Dean is a Le Mans 24 Hour race winner in the GT2 class and is a multiple championship and race winner in many different formulas, including the British GT Championship and the Oulton Park Gold Cup.
+Richard is a previous Le Mans 24 Hours race winner, winning the GT2 class in 2006.
+He is also a multiple race and championship winner in many different formulas, including British GT, and the Oulton Park Gold Cup.

-In 2006, Dean was appointed Managing Director of Ginetta Cars.
+In 2006, Richard was appointed Managing Director of Ginetta Cars.
 Under his management, Ginetta developed two race series to run on the British Touring Car Championship package.
-It was during his time at Ginetta, as part of Team LNT, that he won the GT2 class of the Le Mans 24 Hours alongside Lawrence Tomlinson and Tom Kimber-Smith.
+It was during his time at Ginetta, as part of Team LNT, that he won the GT2 class of the Le Mans 24 Hours, racing alongside Lawrence Tomlinson and Tim Kimber-Smith.

-In 2009, Dean set up United Autosports with long-time friend Zak Brown.
-In the early years, Dean raced as part of the team in races such as the Spa 24 Hours.
-Most of the workforce at United Autosports is made up of people who have worked alongside Dean for over 20 years.
+In 2009, Richard set up United Autosports with long-time friend Zak Brown.
+In the early years, Richard raced as part of the team.
+Most of the workforce at United Autosports is made up of people who have worked alongside Richard for over 20 years.

-Yorkshire-born Dean is the son of former racing driver Tony Dean and lives in Leeds with his wife and two dogs.
+Yorkshire born and bred, Richard is the son of former racing driver Tony Dean and lives in Leeds with his wife and three dogs.